yubin627/GA_DSI8/Project_3/README.md

 Use ensemble modeling - sklearn’s VotingClassifier to improve accuracy

-Collect new data to further evaluate and optimize the model
+Collect new posts from the subreddits to further evaluate and optimize the model